Protection Planning

 Frequently Asked Questions About Insurance Planning

-Coverage needs vary significantly based on your income, debts, dependents, and financial goals.
+Coverage needs vary based on your income, debts, dependents, and financial goals.
 A common starting point is 10–15 times your annual income, but a licensed insurance advisor will analyze your specific situation to recommend an appropriate amount.

 Term insurance covers you for a set period and is typically lower cost.
 Whole life insurance provides permanent coverage, builds guaranteed cash value, and may serve estate planning purposes.
 The right choice depends on your goals and timeline.